VirginiaEzemaduakor/Customers-Products-Analysis/README.md

 2. *How should we tailor marketing and communication strategies to customer behaviors?*

-     Analysing the query results of top VIP customers and top least-engaged customers in terms of revenu or profit generation, we need to offer loyalty rewards and priority services for our top VIP customers to retain them.
+     Analysing the query results of top VIP customers and top least-engaged customers in terms of revenue or profit generation, we need to offer loyalty rewards and priority services for our top VIP customers to retain them.
 			  Also for top least-engaged customers we need to solicit feedback to better understand their preferences, expected pricing, discount and offers to increase our sales.